 Training for tech jobs isn’t happening across all demographics.
 Today, women and people of color are entering tech fields at lower rates than in the 1990s.
 But N’Dera Muhammad, a 16-year-old in Baltimore, was determined to learn some 3D printing skills.
 After trying to teach herself to code, she found hands-on help at the Digital Harbor Foundation.
-Today's show is sponsored by Lenovo for Small Business, Ultimate Software and Brother Printers.
+This is her story.

 My name is N’Dera Muhammad.
 I’m 16 years old, and I’m from Baltimore, Maryland.
 The first computer I had that I remember was like white and green and had the ears that flipped up.
 You could play games on them, and it was a really kiddy computer.
 I remember getting barbecue sauce on it.

 Then when we saw that 3D printing is stuff that they do, it was cool.
 It was fun, and 3D printing was a thing of the future and it was like, this is something you guys can do.
 I learned the basics of most of the 3D printers that we work with, and I learned how to fix some of them.
 Sometimes you don’t know what you’re doing, and you just have to test a bunch of things and see what happens.
 There’s one printer — it always gets clogged, and you just got to figure out if it’s the nozzle.
 We have to end up trying 20 different things.
 It’s kind of simple and hard at the same time.

 If you’re in technology, sometimes you feel isolated because you feel like,”It’s my problem, it’s my code.
 I don’t know what I’m doing.”
 But the thing is, if you find the right environment, you could have more of a collective mindset and say, “It’s my problem, yes.
 Can you help me?”
 I’m realizing there’s a lot more resources to help you, too.
 Now everything’s on YouTube.
 So if I really get stuck enough, I’m going to YouTube.